saee-gore/Computer-Graphics-Design-3D-objects-with-OpenGL/README.md

   - Alphabet q is used for exiting the program.

  ## Arrow Keys:
-  - Right:
+  - Right Key:
     - Rotation in x-y axis in clockwise direction
+  - Left Key:
-  - Left:Rotation in x-y axis in counterclockwise direction
+    - Rotation in x-y axis in counterclockwise direction
+  - Up Key:
-  - Up:Rotation in z axis in counterclockwise direction
+    - Rotation in z axis in counterclockwise direction
+  - Down Key:
-  - Down:Rotation in z axis in clockwise direction
+    - Rotation in z axis in clockwise direction

  ## Number Keys: